1. Home

 -(carpet, jetta, passat)

-For example, searching for "floormat*" would match "floormat" and "floormats".
+For example, searching for "floormat*" would match "floormat" and "floormats" due to the possibility of the wildcard.

-If you put double quotes around a phrase, the results will only show listings where the words in quotes are in the exact order you specified.
+If you put double quotes "like this" around a phrase, the results will only show listings where the words in quotes are in the exact order you specified.

 Using a few of the preceding tactics, we can create a super search query that gets us exactly what we want.